Work with real people in real situations.

 Criminal Defense Clinic and Advanced Criminal Defense Clinic

-Students in the Criminal Defense Clinic have the opportunity to work at Public Defender Services of Lane County.
+Students in the Criminal Defense Clinic have the opportunity to work at public defense offices in Eugene.
 Students conduct client and witness interviews and investigations and help defend clients in a wide range of misdemeanor prosecutions in circuit court.
-For questions, contact Hugh Duvall and Reid Kajikawa.
+For questions about the Eugene clinic, contact Taylor Herbert.

 Criminal Prosecution Clinic and Advanced Criminal Prosecution Clinic

 The Criminal Prosecution Clinic, which is housed at the Lane County District Attorney’s Office, offers students the opportunity to prepare and try minor criminal cases under the supervision of an attorney and to assist senior prosecutors on felony cases.
-For questions, contact Michael Schneider.
+For questions, contact Zori Cook or Emily Stull.